Skip to main content

 • Daily cards are presented for today, the last 6 days and the next 6 days.
 You can navigate by using the arrows.

-• Note that a “Day” is taken from 6 am to 6 am.
-For example, Today is from 6 am today until 6 am tomorrow.
+• Note that a “day” is taken from 6 am to 6 am.
+For example, “today” is from 6 am today until 6 am tomorrow.
 This is to correspond to most shift operations.
 If your shift start times are different you can request a customised dashboard.

-• Detailed hourly data can be seen as a table (select Table tab) or Graph (select Graph tab).
+• Detailed hourly data can be seen as a table (select Table tab) or graph (select Graph tab).
 The tabs are located above the table/graph on the left-hand side.

 • If you have your weather station set up to send data to Kite this is shown in the table in bold and is presented on the graph as a solid line.

 A heatwave is defined by the amount of excess heat over a 3 day period.
-If the excess heat is above the top 5% (about the hottest 20 days per year) it is categorized as a heatwave.
+If the excess heat is above the top 5% (about the hottest 20 days per year) it is categorised as a heatwave.
 The intensity level of the heatwave (HWI) is defined in the table below.

 The risk levels for the Apparent Temperature are adopted from OSHA (Directive CPL 03-00-024).